The Best Recurve Bow: Our Picks (Updated: July 2020)

 It's easiest to have someone else do this measurement for you, but if you're alone at the moment, here's a trick you can use: find a white wall where there's a couple of feet worth of space.
 Put your back against the wall, and then put your right arm out against the wall, so that the back of your right hand is flat against the wall.
 Make a small pencil mark at the end of your fingers tips.
 Then, keep that hand against the wall, and stretch your left arm out and place the back of your left hand against the wall.
 When you're there, bring your right arm over and make a small pencil mark at the end of the fingertips on your left hand.
 Measure the distance between the two marks on the wall, divide by 2.5, and wallah!
 You've got your draw length.

 The draw length is perhaps the most important measurement you'll take, so check it twice to make sure you've got it right.
-You can buy the best recurve bow in the world, but if your draw length is way off, you'll have a hard time maintaining accuracy.
+You can buy the best recurve ever made, but if your draw length is way off, you'll have a hard time maintaining accuracy.

 Bow Length.
 Now that you know your draw length, use the chart below to find out what size bow will be right for you:

-This a general guideline, and it's ideal to stick to the measurements listed above, but there's a little more wiggle room when it comes to the size bow that's right for you.
+This a general guideline, and it's ideal to stick to the measurements listed above, but there's a little more wiggle room when it comes to the size length that's right for you.
 Usually, when you're buying a bow, the description will list the range of draw lengths for that bow's particular height.
-For instance, the Samick Sage listed above is a 62-inch bow, which means that it's ideal for an archer with a 22-inch to 24-inch draw length.
-However, as per the manufacturer's description, it's good for anyone with a draw length up to and including 29 inches.
+For instance, the Samick Sage recurve bow we discuss below is a 62-inch bow, which means that it's ideal for an archer with a 22-inch to 24-inch draw length.
+However, as per the manufacturer's description of that bow, it's good for anyone with a draw length up to and including 29 inches, so there is sometimes a little wiggle room when it comes to bow length.

 Draw Weight.
 Draw weight is a measurement of the force stored by a bow, stored in foot-pounds, when it is at full draw.
 That's a little difficult to comprehend, so here's a very, very unscientific way to determine draw weight: draw weight is a measurement of how difficult it is to draw the bow string and shoot it.
-A bow with a very low draw weight—10 or 15 pounds, for example—is going to be easy to draw, and a bow with a high draw weight—50 to 60 pounds, for example—will be much more challenging to draw.
+A bow with a very low draw weight—10 or 15 pounds, for example—is going to be easy to draw, and a bow with a high draw weight—50 to 60 pounds or more, for example—will be much more challenging to draw.
+Bows with lower draw weights require less strength to use but shoot slower arrows, and bows with higher draw weights require more strength to use to shoot faster arrows (and with more force—something that’s important to bow hunters).

 (By the way—many people will use a hashtag to signify the word "pound," so a 30# bow would be a bow with 30 pounds of draw weight, and a 50# bow would be a bow with a draw weight of 50 pounds).